darro45/Getting-and-Cleaning-Data/CodeBook.md

 # Code Book

-The data set was retrieved [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
+The dataset was retrieved [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).
 Further information about this data set can be obtained in this [website.](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 ## Variables and data description